Demographics of Hong Kong: Religion

 The Tian Tan Buddha on Lantau Island.

 People honouring gods in a dajiao celebration, the Cheung Chau Bun Festival.

 Over half of all people (56.1% as of 2010) are not religious.
 Religious people in Hong Kong follow a diverse range of religions, among which Taoist and Buddhist (specifically Chinese Buddhism) faiths are common for people of Chinese descent.

 Confucian beliefs are popular in Hong Kong, but it is arguable whether Confucianism can be considered as a religion.
-As such, Confucianism is excluded in some studies.
+Accordingly, Confucianism is excluded in some studies.

-The Christian beliefs of Protestantism (with 500,000 members) and Catholicism (401,000 members) are also common, as well as non-organised Chinese folk religions, whose followers may state that they are not religious.
+The Christian beliefs of Protestantism (with 1,040,000 members) and Catholicism (390,000 members) are also common, as well as non-organised Chinese folk religions, whose followers may state that they are not religious.

 Traditional religions including Chinese Buddhism were discouraged under British rule, which officially represented Christianity.
 The handover of sovereignty from Britain to China has led to a resurgence of Buddhist and Chinese religions.